MaG21/dotfiles/README.md

-Minimal environment set to my preferences.
+# Minimal environment set to my preferences.

 To install this automatically, make sure you have `make` installed.

 Before going any futher, let me tell you that, this little project would be the beautiest you'll seen in a while.
-Do not believe me?
+Don't believe me?
 Check this out:

 #### To install the environment run:
 ```sh